-Obama and his Sen. Joseph Biden of Delaware, will take their oaths of office as president and vice president on Jan.
-20, 2009.,
+Obama and his running mate, Sen. Joseph Biden of Delaware, will take their oaths of office as president and vice president on Jan.
+20, 2009.

-As the Oval Office as leader of a country that is almost certainly in recession, and fighting two long wars, one in Iraq, the other in Afghanistan., Obama will move into the
+As the 44th president, Obama will move into the Oval Office as leader of a country that is almost certainly in recession, and fighting two long wars, one in Iraq, the other in Afghanistan.

 The popular vote was close, but not the count in the Electoral College, where it mattered most.

 There, Obama's audacious decision to contest McCain in states that hadn't gone Democratic in years paid rich dividends.

 Obama has said his first order of presidential business will be to tackle the economy.
 He has also pledged to withdraw most U.S. combat troops from Iraq within 16 months.